 Paul says, “Sin is dead to us” (6:2).
 He tries to hammer that into our heads several different ways.
 In a word picture, he seems to portray our baptism as a kind of burial.
 We die.
 We are immersed.
 “This immersion that included death means that we were buried with him, too” (6:4).
 Then we rise from the immersion as new people, much like Jesus did when he rose from the dead.
 Are we dead to sin?
 Or was Paul exaggerating, like preachers sometimes do?

 Paul tells the Romans they should, “Stop volunteering your body parts to sin” (6:13).
 We all know which body parts come to mind first.
 But Paul doesn’t seem limited to the body parts we typically keep hidden.
 If Paul had to give examples of body parts that can either hurt or help, what examples do you think he would give?

-A more literal translation of Romans 6:14 has Paul telling the Christians in Rome, “Sin shall not be master over you, for you are not under law but under grace” (NASB).
+A more literal translation of Romans 6:14 has Paul telling the Christians in Rome, “Sin shall not be master over you, for you are not under law but under grace” (New American Standard Version).
 Paul said earlier, “If there’s no law, nobody broke it” (4:15).
 Where’s the accountability in this?
 And how is anyone supposed to know what they’re supposed to do if there aren’t any rules?